capstoneelibriaries/JNS-Libraries/concept/script.md

 Let's submit some books to trade.
 In order to do this we'll need a title for the trade, a description, a value we believe our books are worth, a shipping value, and finally a book.

 For the book itself, we only need to enter the *ISBN*.
+The *ISBN* is the *International Standard Book Number*, which can be found on the back of any book or inside the cover.
 The reason for this is because I was able to automate the form creation by writing an *autofill* feature in **JavaScript**. **The Javascript** performs an **AJAX** request that queries the **OpenLibrary API** and retrieves book information.
 With that information, I used **jQuery** to autofill the rest of the form.